Starting a business in Montana is easy, just follow these 10 steps:

 The reason squaring away at least the initial draft of your business plan comes first is because it’s going to force you to really dig into your value propositions, refine/erase assumptions you may be stringing yourself along on, evaluate your current/forecasted financial situation objectively, and much more.
-You don’t go outside in a Western Montana winter without your coat on, and you don’t enter the modern marketplace without a game plan!
+You don’t go outside in a Western Montana winter without your coat on, and you don’t start a business without a game plan!

 Unlike its vast network of stunner hiking, biking and ski trails the Montana tax code is pretty darn quick and easy to master.
 In fact, The Tax Foundation ranks 2016’s Montana business tax climate 6th-best on their index (0% Sales and Excise Taxes helps).
 As you’ll see, aspects of steps 2, 3 and 4 tend to blend together because they’re all the same category of red tape.

-The next leg of this trek will be either super-simple or a bit complex depending on a) the type of legal structure you’ve formed, b) what kind of business you’re in, and c) where your business is located within Montana.
+The next leg of this trek will be either very simple or a bit complex depending on a) what kind of business you’re in and b) where your business is located within Montana.
 Maybe you only need one simple business license to open shop, or perhaps zoning is involved, or even the public.
 Just be sure to do your research.